avinayak/peercable/README.md

 # Peercable

-sources for peercable - A Platform for p2p experiments
+Sources for Peercable - A Platform for p2p experiments